 The Group is exposed to transaction foreign currency risks.
-Foreign currency risk exposure arises from sales, purchases and borrowing in currencies other than the respective functional currency.
+Foreign currency risk exposure arises from sales, purchases and borrowing in currencies other than the respective functional currency of the Group's companies.
 The Group limits foreign currency risk by monitoring changes in exchange rates of the currencies in which its cash and loans and borrowings are denominated.
 Meanwhile, the Group is a party to contracts on export oil sales denominated in foreign currency.